A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: Experiments

 \bfsection{Medical Video Fusion} On the MVF branch of VF-Bench, we evaluate a range of methods including CDDFuse~\cite{DBLP:CDDFuse}, EMMA~\cite{DBLP:EMMA}, FILM~\cite{DBLP:FILM}, ReFusion~\cite{DBLP:ReFusion}, Text-DiFuse~\cite{DBLP:Text-Diffuse}, BSAFusion~\cite{DBLP:BSAFusion} and C2RF~\cite{DBLP:C2RF}.
-As can be seen in ~\cref{fig:MVF} and ~\cref{tab:MVF}, UniVF once more effectively preserves fine-grained textures from MRI images, while simultaneously enhancing and maintaining the salient intensities of the SPECT modality.
-The fused results exhibit clear anatomical details and clean tissue boundaries from the MRI source, along with distinct color distributions originating from the SPECT images, which are important for clinical diagnosis.
+As can be seen in \cref{fig:MVF} and \cref{tab:MVF}, UniVF once more effectively preserves fine-grained textures from MRI images, while simultaneously enhancing and maintaining the salient intensities of the CT, PET or SPECT modality.
+The fused results exhibit clear anatomical details and clean tissue boundaries from the MRI source, along with distinct color distributions originating from the SPECT images to support clinical diagnosis.

-\bfsection{Ablation Studies} To explore the contribution of each key component within UniVF, we conduct ablation studies on the IVF task, with results summarized in ~\cref{tab:ablation}.
-In Exp.~\uppercase\expandafter{\romannumeral1}, we remove the feature warping module, \ie, multi-frame features are directly concatenated along the channel dimension and fed into the decoder, without optical flow correction.
-In Exp.~\uppercase\expandafter{\romannumeral2}, both the feature warping module and multi-frame inputs are removed, reverting the model to a conventional frame-by-frame fusion scheme.
-To ensure a fair comparison, we increase the number of Restormer blocks to maintain an equivalent total parameter count.
-In Exp.~\uppercase\expandafter{\romannumeral3}, while retaining the original multi-frame fusion structure with feature warping, we switch off the temporal consistency loss $\mathcal{L}_{\text{temp}}$ during training.
+\bfsection{Ablation Studies} To explore the contribution of each key component within UniVF, we conducted ablation studies on the IVF task, with results summarized in \cref{tab:ablation}.
+In Exp.~\uppercase\expandafter{\romannumeral1}, we removed the feature warping module, \ie, multi-frame features are directly concatenated along the channel dimension and fed into the decoder, without optical flow correction.
+In Exp.~\uppercase\expandafter{\romannumeral2}, both the feature warping module and multi-frame inputs were removed, reverting the model to a conventional frame-by-frame fusion scheme.
+To ensure a fair comparison, we increased the number of Restormer blocks to maintain an equivalent total parameter count.
+In Exp.~\uppercase\expandafter{\romannumeral3}, while retaining the original multi-frame fusion structure with feature warping, we switched off the temporal consistency loss $\mathcal{L}_{\text{temp}}$ during training.

 Taken together, the ablation experiments demonstrate the necessity of each component in our scheme.
-Specifically, the introduction of multi-frame feature warping enhances temporal coherence and overall fusion quality, while the temporal consistency loss further ensures smooth transitions across consecutive frames.
+Specifically, multi-frame feature warping enhances temporal coherence and overall fusion quality, while the temporal consistency loss further ensures smooth transitions across consecutive frames.
 Their combination yields superior video fusion compared to simplified or frame-wise baselines.